 I arrived at Kamalaya with no expectations and am not by nature a particularly holistic or Zen person preferring the bustle of city life.
 It is impossible to describe what happens when you are welcomed into their nurturing space because it just happens.
 Lovely little villas with teak decks are dotted through the most glorious riot of coconut palms and exotic flowers, tucked away down the hillside with sea and garden views.
 After an amazing massage and truly delicious food for dinner I opened the sliding doors protected by mosquito screens, turned off the air con and slipped into a dreamless sleep serenaded by the frogs and creatures of the night.
 Truly heaven from its perfect Robinson Crusoe cove to the view of the islands dotted all around - truly a slice of Paradise.

 Clare Barratt (Staff)

 Although I didn't actually stay here or receive any treatments, I definitely got a sense of the calming atmosphere.
 There is little sound bar the sounds of nature, the breeze whistling through the trees, chirping birds and crickets.
-There is a whole host of programs to choose from and visiting practitioners that specialize in all fields you can think of.
-It would be best to book your program in advance after talking through your preferences but you can book upon arrival subject to availability after having a one on one consultation.
+There is a whole host of programmes to choose from and visiting practitioners that specialise in all fields you can think of.
+It would be best to book your programme in advance after talking through your preferences but you can book upon arrival subject to availability after having a one on one consultation.